-California Penal Code 470 PC defines the crime of forgery.
-You commit this offense if you falsify a signature or alter certain documents with fraudulent intent.
+California Penal Code § 470 PC defines the crime of forgery as falsifying a signature or seal or counterfeiting documents when doing so with fraudulent intent.

 Specifically, the code section makes it a crime to do any of the following: